protectai/nbdefense/docs/docs/getting-started/cli.md

   --help               Show this message and exit.
 ```

 This will create a `settings.toml` file which allows you to change certain scan settings.
-More information about NB Defense scan settings can be found on the [Scan Settings page](/scan-settings/).
+More information about NB Defense scan settings can be found on the [Scan Settings page](../scan-settings/index.md).

 ## Interpreting Scan Results

 Scan results can be generated as either HTML or JSON.
 The HTML results will be more human readable and can be served using the `--serve` flag, where the JSON results are better for parsing with machine output.
-The JSON reports are used to generate the HTML report and the scan results screen of the Jupyter Lab Extension.
+The JSON reports are used to generate the HTML report and the scan results screen of the JupyterLab Extension.

 ### The HTML Report